ivangsa/jhipster-mongodb-sample-projects/README.md

 You can try it by cloning and linking jhipster generator and importing a jdl...

+## ⚠️ Status:
+This has been integrated into [JHipster Release 5.4.0](https://www.jhipster.tech/2018/10/03/jhipster-release-5.4.0.html) so these instrucctions are not longer required.

 ## Cloning and linking a local version that supports relations in mongodb
 ```bash
 mkdir jhipster-mongodb-sample-projects && cd jhipster-mongodb-sample-projects